Azure/azure-sdk/docs/EXAMPLE-README.md

-REPLACE WITH AZURE LOGO AND THE SERVICE LOGO IF IT EXISTS
+TODO: REPLACE WITH AZURE LOGO AND THE SERVICE LOGO IF IT EXISTS

 # Client Library for Azure (Name of Service)